jizel/jbatch-plugin/README.md

  - Java 1.8 is supported

 Plugin is discovered automatically by hawtio using Jolokia.
-Rest api with json message format is implemented.
+REST api with json message format is implemented.